R2Northstar/NorthstarWiki/docs/other/moderation/rules.md

 **12. No unnecessary pinging.** Ping if absolutely necessary, especially if you're going to ping staff.
 **13. Please use English.** It's known as the most used international language.
 **14. Good manners.** This means strictly no topics that would divert or derail the current conversation being held, especially those of sexual innuendos.
 **15. No hating/flaming about moderation decisions**.
-If you want to discuss moderation decisions (bans, mutes, changes, ...) please open a staff only ticket in ⁠help .
+If you want to discuss moderation decisions (bans, mutes, changes, ...) please open a staff only ticket in #help .
 Harassing a mod will get you banned.
 **16. Follow discord ToS**.
 We don't enforce it as much but if we find you worthy of a ban we won't hesitate.
 ──────────────────────────────────────────────────────────────────────────────────────────────────────

 **Ban Guidelines**

-> 1) If you don't follow the rules we will first warn you using Dyno.
+> 1) __If you don't follow the rules we will first warn you__ using Dyno.
 This creates a modlog of your user on this server.
-> 2) After 3 warnings this will result into a 24 hour mute.
+> 2) After __3 warnings this will result into a 24 hour mute__.
 In that time we kindly ask you to reflect on your messages/actions and hope you will be back after your timeout.
-> 3) If you insist on not following the rules we will then proceed to ban you.
+> 3) If you __insist on not following the rules__ we will then proceed to __ban__ you.
 > 4) If you think your ban is not justified or reflected on your behaviour, you can file a ban appeal so we can overthink your permanent ban.

 **Immediate Bans**